Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Problem formulation and control algorithm

 where $\chi = [x^\top \; d^\top]^\top$ and $E$ is matrix that can be obtained from \eqref{eq:augmented_lstm}.
 Observer convergence, robust constraint satisfaction and offset-free can be achieved only for bounded disturbances.
 For this reason in the following $d$ and $w$ are assumed to be bounded, i.e. $d \in \mathcal{D} = \{ d \in \mathbb{R}^p : \norm{d}_\infty \leq d_{max} \}$ and $w \in \mathcal{W} = \{ w \in \mathbb{R}^p : \norm{w} \leq w_{max} \}$.

 Moreover, to achieve offset-free it is necessary that for the model augmented with the constant disturbance there exists an equilibrium associated to any possible pair $(u, y)$, and that this equilibrium is unique (see \cite{morari2012nonlinear_offset_free}).
-In the following Lemma it is shown that in view of the $\delta$ISS property of the LSTM model it is sufficient to add the disturbance only on the output transformation to satisfy this property.
-Hence the disturbance was not included also in the state equations. \begin{lemma} Considered the augmented system (\ref{eq:augmented_lstm}).
-If (\ref{eq:lstm}) is $\delta$ISS, then for all $(u, y)$, there exist unique values $(x^*, d^*)$ such that
+In the following lemma and corollary it is shown that in view of the $\delta$ISS property of the LSTM model it is sufficient to add the disturbance only on the output transformation to satisfy this property.
+Hence the disturbance was not included also in the state equations.